The Foundation for a Meaningful Life Kindergarten - Grade 9 in Southborough, MA

-This fall, Fay opened its new Center for Creativity and Design (CC&D), a state-of-the-art, 7,000 square-foot facility at the heart of campus that serves as the hub of our Creativity & Design program.
+In 2022, Fay opened its Center for Creativity and Design (CC&D) a 7,000 square-foot facility at the heart of campus that serves as the hub of our Creativity & Design program.
 Our Creativity and Design program was launched in 2013 and focuses on the design thinking process, an empathy-based, solution-oriented approach to solving problems.

 Most importantly, the new CC&D positions creativity and design at the heart of Fay’s campus, fostering collaboration among faculty and reinforcing design thinking as an integral component of our academic program.

 Learning on the Leading Edge: Fay's Creativity and Design Program

 Fay’s Creativity and Design curriculum challenges students to employ a powerful approach known as design thinking as they delve into hands-on projects that foster creativity and deepen understanding across subject areas.

 Originally developed at Stanford University’s d.school (the Institute of Design), design thinking offers an empathy-based, solution-oriented approach to solving problems.
 The process focuses on identifying and understanding the problem, generating and testing solutions, soliciting feedback, and making revisions, in a constant cycle of improvement.

 The skills involved in thinking like a designer complement the enduring skills that are part of Fay’s traditional curriculum.
 Students learn to collaborate with others, think creatively as they generate solutions to problems, and face challenges with ingenuity and resilience.

 Hear what current and former Fay students have to say about why they love Fay's Creativity and Design program and how it has inspired them in their work after Fay.